penumbra-zone/penumbra/docs/guide/src/pcli.md

 By default, `pcli` prints a warning message to the terminal, to be sure that people understand that this is *unstable, unfinished, pre-release software*.
 To disable this warning, export the `PCLI_UNLEASH_DANGER` environment variable.

-When working with `pcli`, the level of diagnostic information printed is dependent on the `RUST_LOG` environment variable.
-To see progress updates and other logged information while running `pcli`, we recommend you set `export RUST_LOG=info` in your terminal.